sonomoood/sono-server/test-ml/README_ML.md

 C) Tag lyrics:
 --------------
-If we wanted to tag a big text content using curl command, we would use a file containing that text.
+If we wanted to tag a long text content using curl command, we would use a file containing that text.
 ```bash
 For example send the file test_song1.txt
 $ echo $(curl http://localhost:4000 -d '@test_song1.txt' --silent)